Sri Lanka widens curfew, bans gatherings as virus surges

 Chief epidemiologist Dr. Sudath Samaraweera said the new cluster poses a greater risk of spreading the virus in the broader society compared to Sri Lanka’s previous clusters.

-The government had long touted it had prevented community spread of the virus in Sri Lanka because all previously known cases were connected to a navy camp and a drug rehabilitation center.
-The two clusters had 950 and 651 patients respectively.
+The government had long touted it had prevented community spread of the virus in Sri Lanka because all previously known cases were connected to 31 clusters and of them, only two remain active.

 Samaraweera said the risk is high with the new cluster as workers used to work very closely and also go home every day and mingle with others in the society.
 “Therefore, if people do not support us, we will find it difficult to control this.”